DigiProf276/DigiProfAndriodHW3/README.md

 HW 3, Digiprof on Android

 Yo is this thing working?
+Check